Ducasse/Myg/doc/Takuzu/Takuzu_doc.md

-# Takuzu Documentation
+# Takuzu Architecture

 Takuzu is a game created with Myg, also known as 'binary-sudoku', you need to complete a grid following a set of rules.

-This game is greatly inspired by [0hh1](0hh1.com)
+This game is inspired by [http://0hh1.com](http://0hh1.com).

-This document aims to explain the implementation of this project and how was designed the architecture between Model and UI using Bloc.
+This document highlights some key points of the implementation of this project and how was designed the architecture between the domain model and UI using Bloc.

 ## Basics

-The model for Takuzu follows the basics of Myg architecture with a TBoard (inheriting MygBoard) containing many TBox (inheriting MygAbstractBox).
-There are different subclasses to TBox such as the TFixedBox which represents a Box with an unmodified value, and the TUnknownBox which value can change and is initialized to nil.
+The model for Takuzu follows the basics of Myg architecture with a class `TBoard` (inheriting from `MygBoard`) containing many `TBox` (inheriting from `MygAbstractBox`).
+There are different subclasses to `TBox` such as `TFixedBox` which represents a Box with an unmodified value, and  `TUnknownBox` whose value can change and is initialized to nil.

-- Note: The values of Boxes take one from [0, 1, nil], maybe we should have a different value for `nil`.
+- Box values take one values from [0, 1, nil].
-- Note: There are 2 subclasses of TFixedBox named `TFixedBox0` and `TFixedBox1` but these are only used for level importing.
+- There are 2 subclasses of `TFixedBox` named `TFixedBox0` and `TFixedBox1` but these are only used for level importing.

-The UI side of the project also follows the basic Myg architecture but this game is considered "static" as a BoxElement will only apply changes to its Box and thus will not influence any of the other BoxElement constituting the UI, also no Box will change its position in the Board and so BoxElements will stay in the same place representing the same Boxes.
+The UI side of the project also follows the basic Myg architecture but this game is considered "static" as a box element will only apply changes to its box and thus will not influence any of the other box element constituting the UI, also no box will change its position in the board and so box elements will stay in the same place representing the same boxes.

-There is an exception in the `lockAll` method where it changes all other `BoxElement`s that represent a `TFixedBox` so a simple `do:` message on the `BoardElement` children will work.
-The method `lockAll` is written as such:
+There is an exception in the `lockAll` method where it changes all other box element's that represent a `TFixedBox`.
+A simple `do:` message on the `BoardElement` children will work.
+The method `lockAll` is defined as follows:

 ```smalltalk
 TBoxElement >> lockAll